pRain1337/Hermes/README.md

 other useful information for analyzing UEFI/SMM.

 #### How to prevent it
-Spoofing a MSR is not easily done with SMM, the easiest approach would be to utilize a hypervisor to spoof the results of the MSR.
+Spoofing an MSR is not easily done with SMM, the easiest approach would be to utilize a hypervisor to spoof the results of the MSR.

-Using a hypervisor will ofcourse end in a lot of more flags.
+Using a hypervisor will of course end in a lot of more flags.

 ### Side channel cache detection
 #### How it works